GeorgeBrownCollege/SDL_Engine/README.md

 Latest Changes
 ---------------
--Expanded IMGUI Support so that it works in any scene in a separte window -Changed Singletons to Magic Statics (other than FontManager -- still TODO) -Added more Collision Check Functions in Collision Manager (e.g. LOSCheck)
+-Expanded IMGUI Support so that it works in any scene in a separate window -Changed Singletons to Magic Statics (other than FontManager -- still TODO) -Added more Collision Check Functions in Collision Manager (e.g. LOSCheck)